-Speaking to Autocar, M division CEO Frank van Meel said four-wheel drive was likely to feature on models such as the M5 as power outputs increased, but he suggested rear-wheel drive would always remain the default specification.
+Speaking to Autocar, BMW M division CEO Frank van Meel said four-wheel drive was likely to feature on models such as the BMW M5 as power outputs increased, but he suggested rear-wheel drive would always remain the default specification.

 Van Meel explained that M cars are already reaching the point where growing power outputs will oblige something to be done, but that they're still wedded to rear-wheel drive for philosophical reasons.
 He added that it’s already getting hard to sell rear-driven M cars with 600bhp-plus in markets such as Canada and Switzerland.